Uno, dos, tres, Garcias! White Sox OF filled with Garcias | FOX Sports

 Uno, dos, tres, Garcias!
 White Sox OF filled with Garcias

-MINNEAPOLIS (AP) If Chicago White Sox manager Rick Renteria wants to get Garcia’s attention in the outfield on Friday night against Minnesota, he is going to have to be more specific.
+MINNEAPOLIS (AP) If Chicago White Sox manager Rick Renteria wanted to get Garcia’s attention in the outfield on Friday night against Minnesota, he had to be more specific.

 Renteria put together a lineup of Avisail Garcia in right field, Leury Garcia in center field and Willy Garcia in left field for the series opener against the Twins, the first time in major league history that a team has started three outfielders with the same last name.